Dementia is an umbrella term for a range of progressive conditions that affect the brain.

 The brain is made up of nerve cells (neurones) that communicate with each other by sending messages.
-Dementia damages the nerve cells in the brain so messages can’t be sent from and to the brain effectively, which prevents the body from functioning normally.
+Dementia damages the nerve cells in the brain so messages can’t be sent effectively, which prevents the brain from functioning normally.

 Regardless of which type of dementia is diagnosed and what part of the brain is affected, each person will experience dementia in their own unique way.